Robert F. Wagner Jr.: Personal life

 Wagner's first wife was Susan Edwards, by whom he had two sons, Robert Ferdinand Wagner III and Duncan.
-Susan Wagner died of lung cancer in 1964.
-By all accounts, the two had a very happy marriage, and although Susan was not particularly fond of politics, she enjoyed traveling with her husband and meeting many famous people.
-Susan was described as optimistic, cheerful, kind, and always happy.
-According to his friends, Mayor Wagner was "lonely and depressed" after the death of his first wife.
+Susan died of lung cancer in 1964.
+By all accounts, their marriage was very happy, and although Susan was not particularly fond of politics, she enjoyed traveling with her husband and meeting famous people.
+Susan has been called optimistic, cheerful, kind, and always happy.
+According to his friends, Wagner was "lonely and depressed" after her death.

-He married Barbara Cavanagh in 1965.
+In 1965, Wagner married Barbara Cavanagh.
 They divorced in 1971.
-Wagner married Phyllis Fraser, widow of Bennett Cerf, in 1975.
+In 1975, Wagner married Phyllis Fraser, widow of Bennett Cerf.
 They lived together until his death in 1991.
-Her five-floor townhouse at 132 East 62nd Street, designed by Denning & Fourcade, "was so magnetic that the statesman moved in."
+Her five-floor townhouse at 132 East 62nd Street, designed by Denning & Fourcade, "was so magnetic that the statesman moved in".

 Death and legacy

-He died in Manhattan of heart failure in 1991, aged 80, while he was being treated for bladder cancer.
+Wagner died in Manhattan of heart failure in 1991, aged 80, while being treated for bladder cancer.
 His funeral mass was offered by Cardinal William Wakefield Baum at St. Patrick's Cathedral, and he was buried at Calvary Cemetery in Maspeth, Queens.
-"Mr. Wagner was buried beside the graves of his father, United States Senator Robert F. Wagner, and mother, Margaret, and first wife, Susan Edwards Wagner, and not far from the grave of New York's Governor Al Smith."
+"Wagner was buried beside the graves of his father, United States Senator Robert F. Wagner, and mother, Margaret, and first wife, Susan Edwards Wagner, and not far from the grave of New York's Governor Al Smith."

-The Robert F. Wagner Graduate School of Public Service at New York University is named in his honor, as is the Robert F. Wagner Jr. Park in Battery Park City and the Robert F. Wagner Jr. Secondary School for Arts and Technology in Long Island City.
+The Robert F. Wagner Graduate School of Public Service at New York University is named in his honor, as is Robert F. Wagner Jr. Park in Battery Park City and the Robert F. Wagner Jr. Secondary School for Arts and Technology in Long Island City.

 Wagner's papers, photographs, artifacts and other materials are housed at the New York City Municipal Archives and at La Guardia and Wagner Archives.